taocpp/json/README.md

     * `std::vector< tao::json::byte >` for JAXN binary data. (`tao::json::byte` is an alias for `std::byte` when available).
   * Does *not* support storing of duplicate keys in JSON objects.
   * No memory allocations by the JSON value class itself (the wrapped standard containers perform their memory allocations normally).
-  * Indirect JSON values and *user-defined types* via non-owning C++ raw pointers for efficient object sharing and other optimisations.
+  * Indirect JSON values and *custom types* via non-owning C++ raw pointers for efficient object sharing and other optimisations.
   * C++11 literal operator for JSON values, including binary data.
-  * Optional user-defined annotations for every (sub-)value (e.g. [the filename and position the (sub-)value was parsed from](include/tao/json/contrib/position.hpp).
+  * Optional custom annotations for every (sub-)value (e.g. [the filename and position the (sub-)value was parsed from](include/tao/json/contrib/position.hpp).

 * Events Interface